 We’ve talked about how not all paints are created equal.
 This could not be more true for Benjamin Moore Aura.
 We’re biased but we’ve got the science to back it up.
 This stuff is absolutely amazing and here’s why.
 Rather than using traditional pigments Benjamin Moore actually bonds their paint pigments to dry paint film on a microscopic level.
 What this does is create a chemical structure that permanently locks in the color.
 These special polymers wrap themselves around the color particle creating a thicker paint which is actually strengthened, not weakened by the pigments.
 Put simply, Benjamin Moore is tinting their paint with paint.
 This leads to a harder product that is easier to apply.
 Not to mention it’s the top of the line when it comes to fade resistance, a must here in sunny Colorado.

 So, what does this all have to do with choosing a paint color?
 To begin with, everything.
-You are only going to get the coverage, color pay off, and durability from a high quality, well pigmented product.
+When you paint your home with a higher quality paint, you are only going to get the coverage, color pay off, and durability from a high quality, well pigmented product.
 When choosing a paint color it’s not just what’s on the surface because ultimately, we want a product that will be consistent and provide lasting color.
 This is a TON of information but hopefully you have a great base to build your paint and color knowledge on.
 Now that the science of paint is out of the way we can get into the fun part!
 Be sure to check out Part 2 of our Kind Color Series for everything you need to know about color and understanding tones.